tjd1234/cmpt383summer2022/docs/assignments/rationals.md

 - For part 2 and 3, name the functions `numerator` and `denominator`.
 For example, `(numerator (make-rational 3 7))` returns 3.

-- For part 4, call the function `num/denom`.
-It returns a list containing the numerator and denominator, e.g. `(num/denom (make-rational 3 7))` returns
+- For part 4, call the function `num-denom`.
+It returns a list containing the numerator and denominator, e.g. `(num-denom (make-rational 3 7))` returns `'(3 7)`.
-  `'(3 7)`.

 - For part 5, call the function `to-string`.
-For example, `(num/denom (make-rational 3 7))` returns the string `"3/7"`.
+For example, `(num-denom (make-rational 3 7))` returns the string `"3/7"`.

 - For part 6, call the function `to-float`.
 For example, `(to-float